-It is always nice to know some great cleaning ways to get that shiny coffee brewer you once bought.
-I know that most coffee brewers have a limited lifespan, but cleaning them the right way might extend it by a few months or even years.
+Knowing some great cleaning ways to get that shiny coffee brewer you once bought is always nice.
+Most coffee brewers have a limited lifespan, but cleaning them the right way might extend it by a few months or even years.

 I suggest you start cleaning your AeroPress using a little soap before moving on to the next cleaning steps.
 Remember: a clean coffee brewer makes your coffee taste better!

 If you feel like making coffee with the AeroPress, check out my guides on brewing coffee with an AeroPress.